adamkiss/PageRenderCache/README.md

 # PageRenderCache v1.0

-"Zero configuration" $page rendering with caching, with simple replacements.
-Useful if you have complicated templates (or large number of less complicated templates), where you need to do a small number of adjustments based on some sort of condition.
+Zero setup page rendering with caching, with simple replacements.
+Useful if you have complicated templates (or a large number of less complicated ones), where you often need to do a small number of adjustments.

 In this case, caching on the template level doesn't completely make sense — because it either uses cache, or doesn't.
-This module solves this problem by using cache all the time, but allowing us to modify the output by replacement of simple strings.
+This module solves this problem by using markup cache all the time, but allowing us to modify the output by replacement of simple strings.

 ## Requires
 - PHP 5.4+
-- ProcessWire 2.6+ [this *probably* isn't needed, but I don't have other version running :)]
+- ProcessWire 2.6+ — this *probably* isn't needed, but I don't have any other version running :)
 - `MarkupCache` module installed

 ## How to use it